EmmanuelOwusu/Optimization/README.md

 # Optimization

-This Repository contains work done on some optimization
+This Repository contains work done on some optimization techniques in Machine Learning.